 Zygoma Dental Implants

-If you have severe maxillary (rear teeth) jaw bone resorption and require a full teeth replacement, Zygomatic implants might be the implants for you.
-These implants dramatically shorten the total rehabilitation or “time-to-teeth” when compared to other methods to restore a patient’s top jaw bone.
+If you have severe maxillary (posterior teeth) jaw bone resorption and require a complete teeth replacement, Zygomatic implants might be the implants for you.
+These implants dramatically shorten the total rehabilitation or “time-to-teeth” compared to other methods to restore a patient’s top jaw bone.